James-Wachuka/docker-sql/README.md

 ####  postgres & pg-admin
 1. using a bridge network
-create a network pg-admin for the two containers to communicate
+create a network pg-network for the two containers

 use ``` docker network create pg-network```